-Manganese might decrease how much antibiotic the body absorbs.
+Manganese can attach to quinolones in the stomach.
+This decreases the amount of quinolones that can be absorbed by the body.
 Taking manganese along with some antibiotics might decrease the effectiveness of some antibiotics.
 To avoid this interaction, take manganese supplements at least one hour after antibiotics.

 Some of these antibiotics that might interact with manganese include ciprofloxacin (Cipro), enoxacin (Penetrex), norfloxacin (Chibroxin, Noroxin), sparfloxacin (Zagam), trovafloxacin (Trovan), and grepafloxacin (Raxar).

 Manganese can attach to tetracyclines in the stomach.
 This decreases the amount of tetracyclines that can be absorbed by the body.
 Taking manganese with tetracyclines might decrease the effectiveness of tetracyclines.
 To avoid this interaction, take manganese two hours before or four hours after taking tetracyclines.